India has long and distinguished maritime tradition whose civilisational imprint is still visible in the region: Jaishankar | Law-Order

 Jaishankar, who is in the Philippines on the second leg of his three-nation tour, made the remarks during his visit to the Indian Coast Guard Ship 'Samudra Paheredar' during the vessel's port call to Manila.

+''A good conversation with Defence Secretary Gilbert Teodoro of the Philippines.
+Discussed strengthening our defense partnership, reflecting our shared interests and many convergences in the Indo-Pacific,'' he said in a post on X.

+He added that he was looking forward to enhancing capabilities, intensifying exchanges and closer contacts.

-''My visit and the ship's presence signifies the deepening India-Philippines relations,'' he said.
+During his visit to Indian Coast Guard ship Samudra Paheredar, Jaishankar said his visit and the ship's presence signifies the deepening India-Philippines relations.

 ''India has a long and distinguished maritime tradition, whose civilisational imprint is still visible in this region.
 Today, our Act East policy and the Indo-Pacific Vision have given it a more contemporary form,'' the minister said.